-An equity instrument is any contract that evidences a residual interest in the assets of the Agency after deducting all of its liabilities.
-Equity instruments issued by Agency are recognised at the proceeds received, net of direct issue costs.
+A reserve is any contract that evidences a residual interest in the assets of the Agency after deducting all of its liabilities.

 (i) General reserves

 General reserves represent accumulated surplus of the Agency after deducting associated cost.
 General reserves may also include effect of changes in accounting policy as may be required by the standard's transitional provisions.